-Dr. Caleap's research interests cover various aspects of wave propagation in heterogeneous complex media, including composite materials and metamaterials; his work encompasses ultrasonic array imaging, nonlinear ultrasound, structural health monitoring with guided waves, multiple scattering and ultrasonic particle manipulation.
+Dr Caleap's research is multi-disciplinary encompassing various engineering disciplines, applied mathematics and physics.
+His research interests cover various aspects of wave propagation in heterogeneous complex media, including composite materials and metamaterials; his work encompasses ultrasonic array imaging, structural health monitoring with guided waves, multiple scattering and ultrasonic particle manipulation.

 Dr. Caleap is currently exploiting the emerging possibility of designing fluid-particle mixtures or composite materials to form acoustic or elastic metamaterials for various applications including reconfigurable ultrasonic filters, ultrasonic meta-lenses for super-resolution imaging of tiny defects, vibration cloaking of sensitive components, and stealth applications for the military to security.